esphome/esphome-docs/components/voice_assistant.rst

 The following conditions are available for use in automations:

 - ``voice_assistant.is_running`` - Returns true if the voice assistant is currently running.
+- ``voice_assistant.connected`` - Returns true if the voice assistant is currently connected to Home Assistant.

 Wake word detection
 -------------------